M61ss/Git/Configuration.md

 git config --global -e
 ```

 As you can see trying this command on your machine, when you open a file running a Git command, Git wait the closure of that before starting to work again.
-This feature is given by the optioin `--wait` as you said a little while ago.
+This feature is given by the option `--wait` as you said a little while ago.

+> [!NOTE]
-You can verify yourself that Git's settings that appears on the file opened by this command are only those you have already modified at least one time using command line, so this method is useful only if you want to modify or check some settings that, for example, you want to change or you don't remember.
+> You can verify yourself that those Git's settings which appears in the file opened by this command are only those has been already modified at least one time using command line, so this method is useful only if you want to modify or check some settings that, for example, you want to change or you don't remember.

-## Handle end of lines
+## End of lines

 Assuming that CRLF stands for "Carriage Return Line Feed", you can guess what setting `core.autocrlf` refers to.
 \